Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 The most widely used library for webcam eye tracking is WebGazer.js (Papoutsaki et al., 2016; Patterson et al., 2025).
 WebGazer.js is an open-source JavaScript library that performs real-time gaze estimation using standard webcams.
 It is an appearance-based method that leverages computer vision techniques to detect the face and eyes, extract image features, and map these features onto known screen coordinates during a brief calibration procedure.
 Once trained, gaze locations on the screen are estimated via ridge regression (Papoutsaki et al., 2016).

 Although webcam eye-tracking is still relatively new, validation efforts are steadily accumulating and the results are encouraging.
-Researchers have successfully applied webcam-based methods to domains such as language (e.g., Bramlett & Wiener, 2025; Geller et al., 2025; Prystauka et al., 2024), judgment and decision-making (e.g., Yang & Krajbich, 2021), and memory (e.g., James et al., 2025) Overall, these studies replicate canonical effects and show strong convergence with findings from traditional lab-based eye-tracking systems.
+Researchers have successfully applied webcam-based methods to domains such as language (e.g., Bramlett & Wiener, 2025; Geller et al., 2025; Prystauka et al., 2024), judgment and decision-making (e.g., Yang & Krajbich, 2021), memory (e.g., James et al., 2025), and public health (Chen-Sankey et al., 2023).
+Collectively, this work demonstrates that webcam eye-tracking can yield interpretable and meaningful results that are comparable to those obtained with traditional lab-based systems.

 However, there are several limitations associated with web-based eye tracking.
-First, effect sizes are typically smaller than those observed in lab-based studies (Bogdan et al., 2024; Degen et al., 2021; Kandel & Snedeker, 2024; Slim et al., 2024; Slim & Hartsuiker, 2023; Van der Cruyssen et al., 2023), which generally necessitates larger sample sizes to achieve comparable statistical power.
-Second, relative to research-grade eye trackers, both spatial accuracy/precision and temporal resolution tend to be lower.
+First, experimental effects are typically smaller than those observed in lab-based studies (Bogdan et al., 2024; Degen et al., 2021; Kandel & Snedeker, 2024; Slim et al., 2024; Slim & Hartsuiker, 2023; Van der Cruyssen et al., 2023).
+Second, relative to research-grade eye trackers, both spatial accuracy/precision and temporal resolution tend to be lower with webcam eye-tracking.
 Spatial accuracy refers to the extent to which measured gaze positions deviate from the true gaze point, whereas precision reflects the consistency of those measurements over time (Carter & Luke, 2020).
 In webcam-based eye tracking, spatial accuracy and precision often exceed 1° of visual angle (Semmelmann & Weigelt, 2018).
-Regarding temporal resolution, sampling rates are typically more variable, with most webcameras rarely exceeding 30 Hz .
-Consequently, detectable effects tend to span a relatively broad temporal range of approximately 50–1000 ms (Geller et al., 2025; Semmelmann & Weigelt, 2018; Slim et al., 2024; Slim & Hartsuiker, 2023).
-These constraints make webcam eye tracking less suitable for studies that require fine-grained spatial or temporal fidelity—for example, paradigms involving many or small areas of interest (AOIs) (James et al., 2025) or tasks requiring millisecond-level temporal precision (Slim et al., 2024).
+Regarding temporal resolution, sampling rates are typically more variable, with most webcams rarely exceeding 30 Hz.
+Consequently, detectable effects tend to span a relatively broad temporal range, with some users reporting a 1000 ms onset difference (Geller et al., 2025; Semmelmann & Weigelt, 2018; Slim et al., 2024; Slim & Hartsuiker, 2023).
+This variability makes webcam eye tracking less suitable for studies that require fine-grained spatial or temporal fidelity—for example, paradigms involving many or small areas of interest (AOIs) (James et al., 2025) or tasks requiring millisecond-level temporal precision (Slim et al., 2024).
 Lastly, webcam-based studies tend to exhibit higher attrition rates.
 For instance, Patterson et al. (2025) reported an average attrition rate of approximately 13% across studies, with substantial variability across individual experiments (see also Geller et al., 2025; Prystauka et al., 2024).
+Together, increased noise and variation often necessitates the need for larger sample sizes for comparable power and to combat high attrition.

 To our knowledge, no study has directly tested how environmental and hardware constraints impact webcam-based eye-tracking data.
-Slim & Hartsuiker (2023) provided some evidence suggesting that hardware quality may underlie some of these limitations, reporting a positive correlation between webcam sample rate and calibration accuracy.
+Slim & Hartsuiker (2023) provided some evidence suggesting that hardware quality may underlie some of these limitations, reporting a positive correlation between sampling rate and calibration accuracy.
 Similarly, Geller et al. (2025) found that participants who failed calibration more often reported using standard-quality built-in webcams and working in suboptimal environments (e.g., natural lighting).
 Together, these findings suggest that both hardware and environmental factors may contribute to the increased noise commonly observed in online eye-tracking data.
+In the proposed research we plan to manipulate two factors, hardware selection (webcams) and participant stability, across two experiments.

 Proposed Research

-To address environmental and technical sources of noise in webcam eye-tracking, we plan to bring participants into the lab to complete a Gorilla-hosted webcam task under standardized conditions.
-We plan to manipulate two factors across two experiments.
-Experiment 1 will vary webcam quality (high- vs. standard-quality external cameras).
-Experiment 2 varies head stabilization (with vs. without a chinrest).
-All sessions will be conducted under standardized conditions: identical ambient lighting, fixed viewing distance, the same display/computer model, and controlled network settings.
-This design allows us to isolate the causal effects of hardware and movement on data quality.
-Our key questions are whether higher-quality webcams and reduced head movement decrease noise, thereby (a) increasing effect sizes (higher proportion of looks), (b) yielding earlier onsets of established effects, and (c) reducing calibration failures/attrition rate.
-As noted above
+To address environmental and technical sources of noise in webcam eye-tracking, we plan to bring participants into the lab to complete a Gorilla‐hosted webcam task under standardized conditions.
+We manipulate two key factors (between subjects) across two experiments.
+Experiment 1 varies external webcam quality (high‐ vs. standard‐quality external cameras).
+Experiment 2 varies head stabilization (i.e., chin rest vs. no chin rest).
+All sessions will use identical ambient lighting, fixed viewing distance, the same display/computer model, and controlled network settings.
+These manipulations specifically target sources of measurement noise induced by the quality of the webcam and the amount of movement by the participant.

 Both Slim & Hartsuiker (2023) and Geller et al. (2025) observed a clear relationship between webcam quality and calibration accuracy in webcam-based eye-tracking.
 Building on these findings, Experiment 1 tests how webcam quality influences competition effects in a single-word VWP.
-Specifically, we ask whether a higher-quality webcam yields (a) a greater proportion of looks to relevant interest areas (i.e., stronger detectability of competition), (b) an earlier emergence of these effects over time, and (c) lower data attrition rates relative to a lower-quality webcam.
+Specifically, we ask whether a higher-quality webcam yields (a) a greater proportion of looks to relevant interest areas (i.e., greater looks to cohorts vs. unrelated items) (b) an earlier emergence of these effects over time, and (c) lower data attrition rates relative to a lower-quality webcam.

 Hypotheses